 African-American grandparents tend to play vital roles in their grandchildren's lives.
-Often grandparents reside in the same household as their grandchildren, and the number of grandchildren being raised by grandparents or even great-grandparents is higher in this group than in any other major racial or ethnic group.
+Often grandparents reside in the same household as their grandchildren -- multigenerational homes are common -- and the number of grandchildren being raised by grandparents or even great-grandparents is higher in this group than in any other major racial or ethnic group.

 Grandparenting Roles in African-American Families